EliusCaleb/final-project-on-phase-1-/README.md

 ###  Functionality of the Website
 1.Clicking the products to show the  products being sold  from the json servers.
-2.Comment section that one can view and also delete if need correction.
+2.Comment section that one can view and also delete if needed.
 3. The Landing Page is responsive to Screens

 links